Ngā Taonga Sound & Vision: Current locations

+The main offices of Ngā Taonga Sound & Vision are located at the National Library of New Zealand building on Molesworth Street in Wellington.
+Previously, the organisation had been based at 84 Taranaki Street, a building originally purchased by the New Zealand Film Archive for $2.5 million in 2002, and moved to the National Library building in 2019 due to earthquake concerns over the Taranaki Street building.
+Since 2017, Ngā Taonga Sound & Vision has stored most of its physical collection in the Avalon facility in Lower Hutt.
+The facility is owned by the Crown and managed by the Department of Internal Affairs.

+In November 2017, Ngā Taonga Sound & Vision noted that since it was established in 2014 it had consolidated its property portfolio: from nine facilities in three regions, to five facilities in one region, with two small satellite offices in Auckland and Christchurch.
+Since this time, both the Auckland and Christchurch offices have been closed.

 Avalon (Lower Hutt)

+Since 2017 Ngā Taonga Sound & Vision has stored most of its physical collection in the Avalon facility in Lower Hutt.
+The facility is owned by the Crown and managed by the Department of Internal Affairs.
+It has four vaults: a cold vault, a documentation vault, a general vault and a temporary vault.
+The cold vault has a temperature of 7-8C which is higher than best practice conditions for the storage of film (2-4C), and the temporary vault which now holds the former Sound Archives acetate disc collection does not meet best practice conditions.
 Prior to the 2016/17 restructure at Ngā Taonga Sound & Vision, the TVNZ Archive collection was the only collection stored permanently at the former TVNZ Archive facility at 181A Taita Drive, Lower Hutt.
 Since the restructure, the majority of the archive's physical collection items have been moved there.
 The building contains 20 km worth of climate-controlled storage.
-In 2014 twelve staff worked there.

 The facility and land are owned by the Crown and managed by the Department of Internal Affairs.
 In 2014 the Ministry for Culture and Heritage appointed Ngā Taonga Sound & Vision as the initial Archive Manager, giving it the right to occupy the publicly owned facility.
 The occupancy conditions are documented in the Licence to Occupy Archive Facility and in the Memorandum of Understanding - Access to TVNZ Archive Collection, between the Ministry for Culture and Heritage and the Department of Internal Affairs.

-As Archive Manager, Ngā Taonga is allowed to use the fixtures and fittings in the facility in connection with managing the TVNZ Archive collection.
-This includes items such as the archive shelving and air-conditioning system.
-Ngā Taonga Sound & Vision can only undertake minor alterations (such as painting a wall) at the Avalon facility.
-Larger alterations need the consent of the Department of Internal Affairs.

-The Department of Internal Affairs is responsible for building maintenance, paying charges for building services, security service charges, exterior cleaning and grounds maintenance.
-The Ministry for Culture and Heritage and Ngā Taonga Sound & Vision are responsible for the maintenance of the TVNZ Archive equipment.
-Ngā Taonga Sound & Vision is responsible for paying utility charges (water, gas, electricity etc.), rubbish collection, internal cleaning and provisioning of toilets and any other shared facilities.
-They do not pay any rent or occupancy fees.

-Unit 51, Hazeldean Business Park (Christchurch, 2018-)

-Ngā Taonga Sound & Vision has a small satellite office located within the Hazeldean shared office business centre in Addington.
-Visits are by appointment only.